TAJIKISTAN: Jailed, awaiting trial on "incitement" charges

 The Police "detained him overall for eight hours the same day," Jehovah's Witnesses complained to Forum 18.
 "He had not fully recovered after the thrombophlebitis surgery on his legs and his bandages needed to be changed."

 Moreover, Khakimov "could not receive money transfers to continue his necessary medical treatment, since officers seized his passport".

-"Instead at around 9 am on 7 February, four days after his complaint, the Organised Crime Police officers once again arrived at Khakimov's home.
+"Instead at around 9 am on 7 February, four days after his complaint, police Department for the Struggle with Organised Crime officers once again arrived at Khakimov's home.
 They threatened him to open the door," Jehovah's Witnesses told Forum 18.
 "As the Police officers refused to provide the official summons, he decided not to open the door."

 During the same day, the Police "repeatedly called Khakimov demanding him to come to the police station."

-Khakimov filed another complaint to the Regional Prosecutor's Office on 7 February against the actions of the Organised Crime Police.
+Khakimov filed another complaint to the Regional Prosecutor's Office on 7 February against the actions of the police Department for the Struggle with Organised Crime.
 "At the Prosecutor's Office he was asked to write an additional statement on his faith and religious activity."
 The Prosecutor's Office, however, "refused to give him a note that he was asked to write a statement and that it had received his complaint."

 The Prosecutor's Office has "not responded to this complaint to this day either".